Bluedot-Innovation/Bluedot-PointSDK-Xamarin-iOS/README.md

 6. Build the project with `release` configuration.
 It will produce `Bluedot.PointSDK.iOS.X.Y.Z.nupkg` in `/PointSDK.iOS/bin/Release/`.

 ## Validating
 There is a Integration sample at `git@github.com:Bluedot-Innovation/PointSDK-Xamarin-minimal-app-iOS.git`.
-This repository has a clone at `git@gitlab.bluedot.io:apple/xamarin-minimal-app.git`.
 The clone is a primary source of any modifications.

 1. Open `BDPointiOSXamarinDemo.sln`